Welcome to the vinalhaven sightings report – April 15th, 2012

 (4/11) First day back with my binos (binoculars) after a month with borrowed ones that were not mine (they were borrowed).
 Those binos were fine, just didn’t feel right to me.
 Anyway, I was wondering what I’d been missing, not having the binos to be searching with, and my first day searching turned up something I’d never seen before.
 In the basin I looked up hearing white-winged crossbills in a tree above me and so I slapped some ultra clear, ultra clean glass on the crossbills to find 3 juvenile and 5 adults!
 I’d never seen juvenile White-winged Crossbills before (VNM) and while breaking a smile another group of crossbills flew into the same tree.
 In this group there were 10 Red Crossbills -5 juveniles and 5 adults.
 I’d never seen juvenile Red Crossbills before (VNM).
 The breeding this winter in the crossbill world may be unmatched by any other species (we’ll see how many humans give birth in October/November) and is just as impressive as it is fun to see.

-Basin 4/3 winter wren, purple finch, ww crossbill, American goldfinch, pine siskin (4 finch walk) otter scat…4/4 shrew, ww crossbill
+Basin – 4/3 winter wren, purple finch, ww crossbill, American goldfinch, pine siskin (4 finch walk) otter scat…4/4 shrew, ww crossbill…

-this goo is white, came out of an otter,
+this goo is white, came out of an otter, and is somehow connected (literally or not) with its butt |

 Now, we’ve been thru this before with otters and that white goo that they sometimes leave behind.